Voluntary Churn vs. Involuntary Churn: How to Reduce Both

 Build a cancellation flow

 A good cancellation flow reduces churn by reinforcing the value of your product and by presenting special offers targeted to the needs of specific customers.
-It’s also a great way to gather feedback on why customers leave (via a customer exit survey), which can be used in many ways.
+It’s also a great way to gather feedback on why customers leave (via a churn survey), which can be used in many ways.

 Act on the feedback gathered